-• A GCSE grade 5 in either History or Geography is one of the qualifications required for the English Baccalaureate Certificate (see pages 10-11).
+A GCSE grade 5 in either History or Geography is one of the qualifications required for the English Baccalaureate Certificate (see pages 10-11).

-- The Media Industry social media, news, film, television, magazines, video games, radio and music, dominate modern life and this course teaches you both how to analyse and question the mass media and how to create media products. - This GCSE is an excellent foundation, which can lead to various careers in any of these industries.
+• The Media Industry - social media, news, film, television, magazines, video games, advertising, radio and music, dominate modern life and this course teaches you both how to analyse and question the mass media and how to create media products.

+• This GCSE is an excellent foundation, which can lead to various careers in any of these industries.

-- You will look at Television Programmes and you will learn how to analyse representation of events, issues, places, individuals and social groups using technical language involving camera shots, editing, mise-en-scène and soundtrack. - You will also study a range of media forms including: film, print advertising and marketing and online, social and participatory media, using the theoretical framework of media language, representation, audiences and industries.
-This could involve studying films, print advertisements and the internet. - Through your coursework will learn how to create media products using a range of software.
+You will look at advertising, TV drama, video games, social media, magazines and newspapers, and you will learn how to analyse representation of events, issues, places, individuals and social groups, using technical language involving camera shots, editing, mise-en-scène and soundtrack.

+You will also study a range of media forms including: film, print advertising and marketing, and online social and participatory media, using the theoretical framework of media language, representation, audiences and industries.
+This could involve studying films, print advertisements and the internet.

+Through your coursework will learn how to create media products using a range of software.
 You will respond to a set brief, researching and planning before producing your product.